MrEchox/Bookmarks_System/README.md

 # Bookmark System
 ### A simple bookmark saving system with dynamic number of workspaces and bookmarks.

+## How to run project:
+- Front-end:
+	In console or terminal navigate to the '/frontend' directory and run 'npm start'.
+- Back-end:
+	In console or terminal navigate to the '/backend' directory and run 'djangoenv\Scripts\activate'.
+Then run 'python manage.py runserver'.

 ## User guide:
 1. When first opening the website you are greeted with a log-in page.
 1.a.
 If you have an account, simply enter your credentials and press the "Login" button.